The Narrative of John Smith: Characters

 The introduction describes the novel's loosely developed characters as “extensions of [the narrator]”.
 Their purpose in many scenarios seems to be to probe the inner workings of John Smith through action or dialogue.
 Some of the characters, however, became prototypes for more developed characters in the Sherlock Holmes stories.

 John Smith is a fifty-year-old man confined to bed rest for one week on account of rheumatic gout.
 The novel, being told from his point of view, consists of conscious thought as well as dialogue on contemporary topics with external figures.
 He characterizes himself by his activeness (a continuous reminder of his physical state) and identity as an art enthusiast and writer.

-The doctor begins as Dr. Turner, midway through chapter two changes to Dr. Pontiphobus, in chapter four becomes Dr. Julep, and in chapter six loses his name to simply “doctor”.
+The doctor begins as Dr. Turner, but midway through chapter two changes to Dr. Pontiphobus, in chapter four becomes Dr. Julep, and in chapter six loses his name to simply “doctor”.
 The morphing of his name may suggest his various purposes throughout.
 Noted by the editors, “In the name ‘Dr. Pontiphobus’ Conan Doyle may have been suggesting ‘aversion to Pontiffs,’ or Popes—i.e., the Roman Catholic Church, which he had renounced without having embraced Dr. Pontiphobus's Anglican Church instead.’
 Julep is supposedly a Middle English slang term for a syrupy substance used to sweeten medicine.
 This is his name during a debate between Roman Catholicism, of which Smith becomes an advocate, and Anglican Protestantism, defended by the doctor.
 In other scenarios, the doctor humors Smith in short-lived discussions oscillating between religion and disease, one example being medical research on splenic fever in cattle.
 He functions primarily as a friend to John Smith.

 Mrs. Rundle, John Smith’s landlady, is a minor caretaker of John.
 More than once, John equates her behavior to generalizations about the female sex.
 In chapter two, he recounts her insisting on using mustard to remedy his gout, relating this tendency to “the average woman”.
 Later on, he remarks after Mrs. Rundle has talked with him about her life as a widow, “Strange how women love to talk of what has been saddest in their loves.
 Even in the lowest orders a man usually keeps his past griefs to himself while a woman cackles them forth to anyone who will listen to her.”
 Smith, though at times frustrated, generally appreciates Mrs. Rundle's company and service.
 She acts as a motherly figure to Smith.
 Mrs. Rundle is a preliminary character of Arthur Conan Doyle, later developed into Mrs. Hudson in the Sherlock Holmes series.